DeFiOptions/DeFiOptions-landing/README.md

 **!!!Work in progress!!!**

+The website is accessible here: [https://defioptions.github.io/defioptions-landing/](https://defioptions.github.io/defioptions-landing/).

-Once deployed, it will be accessible through [www.defioptions.org](www.defioptions.org).
+Once the subdomain is set, it will be accessible through [www.defioptions.org](www.defioptions.org).

 ### Preview